 - Promotion of and involvement with 'best practices of consumer engagement' in research, care, cure, and policy;

 - The creation of a unified platform for SCI advocacy in North America;

-- Promotion of collaboration among experts in the fields of research, care, and policy of participating members.
+- Promotion of collaboration among experts in the fields of research, care, cure, and policy of participating members.